 Violin, Music Therapy, Early Childhood Education

 Jo Francine Manning-Souza has received a Bachelor's and Master's Degrees from The Boston Conservatory of Music.
 She holds certification in all volumes of the Suzuki Method as well as Orff for General Music.
 She is also certified in grades Pre-K-12 and has taught at all levels in the public school and college.
 Her students have won awards at Disney World, Six Flags, and at the Junior and Senior Districts and SEMSBA Festivals.
 In 2010, Ms. Manning-Souza received the Extraordinary Dedication and Achievement for having two students perform in the A-Muse The World Young Promise International Music Competition.
 In 2013 and 2014, she had six students win first and second prize at the International Young Mozart's Competition at Carnegie Hall.
-Currently, Ms. Manning-Souza is a Master's Candidate for a Master's Degree in Music Therapy.
-She is a member of the American Music Therapy Association.
+Ms. Manning-Souza also has a Master's Degree in Music Therapy and is a member of the American Music Therapy Association.
 Ms. Manning-Souza is an actively performing artist and is a member of Artes Trio, the first violin section of the Wellesley Symphony Orchestra and is a soloist of St. Mary's Music Ministry in Mansfield.
 Ms. Manning-Souza has performed at prestigious concert halls such as Boston Symphony Hall, Lincoln Center and Carnegie Hall.

 Violin, Viola, Chamber GroupNelli studied violin in Israel with Haim Taub, concertmaster of the Israel Philharmonic Orchestra.
 She earned her BM degree in Violin Performance at the Schwob School of Music, where she studied with Turner Distinguished Violin Professor Sergiu Schwartz, and received her MM degree from Boston University.
 Currently a student of Dana Mazurkevich, Nelli is pursuing her DMA degree at BU.
 Throughout the years she has been a participant in many international music festivals in Israel, US and Germany, performed as a soloist with the famous orchestras in Europe and US and is a winner of the Young Talent Competition in Israel.
 Nelli has an extensive teaching experience having taught students of all levels in music schools in Israel and US.
 She is currently a DMA candidate at Boston University.